 - the stress is the same- the paycut job may have less stress but life in general would be more stressful and miserable if you find you have to count pennies all the time.

-Now I work back in corporate world.
+Eventually from a paycut job I moved back to the corporate world.
 I’ve tried the paycut thing- it did not work out for me.
 I’ve given myself to focus on building up the blogs after work while having a day job that pays the bills- that did not work because generally, most people don’t make enough from blogging.

 Also, I felt it is silly for me to stand back and watch others pocket in all the profits while I get a pay that is just enough to make do.
 Any unexpected expenses such as fixing the car’s air-con that had broken down, buying a new electrical appliances (because one just got spoilt) or having unexpected guests (and to pay for their meals or tid-bits) would really set me back- and I had to dig into my savings and penny pitch for a few months till I save enough.